uofu-skybin/skybin/README.md

 Run a test network or integration tests to become more familiar with the system.
 See the `/integration` folder for more information.

+## Prerequisites

+SkyBin uses mongoDB for metadata storage.
+You must install and run mongodb to run a local SkyBin metaserver instance.